MoazAlHossary/webgoat-owasp-top10/(A1) Broken Access Control/Missing Function Level Access Control.md

 ---

-### Risk Rating
-– Functionality hidden only via client-side code can easily be discovered and accessed, leading to sensitive data exposure or unauthorized actions.

----

 ### Remediation Recommendation
 - Enforce role-based access control (RBAC) on the server side for all sensitive endpoints.
 - Avoid relying on UI obscurity (e.g., hidden elements, CSS tricks) for access control.